- Largest producer of uranium in the US

 The White Mesa mill is also operating under a new processing deal to assist in the cleanup of a formerly producing, Cold war era abandoned uranium mine in New Mexico.

-Meanwhile, the group's Nichols Ranch ISR Project is in operation and has a licensed capacity of two million pounds of U3O8 per year.
+Meanwhile, the group's Nichols Ranch ISR Project is in operation and has a licensed capacity of 2 million pounds of U3O8 per year.
 It is currently producing and has generated over 1.2 million pounds of uranium since 2014.
 The Alta Mesa ISR project is currently on standby

-In addition to the above, Energy Fuels also has one of the largest NI 43-101 uranium resources in the US and several uranium and uranium/vanadium mining projects on standby and in various stages of permitting and development.
+Energy Fuels also has one of the largest NI 43-101 uranium resources in the US and several uranium and uranium/vanadium mining projects on standby and in various stages of permitting and development.

 How is it doing: